8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 While you can be as detailed as you want, I find the more we can apply the simplicity principle, the less friction there is to the act of tracking itself.

-Whether we're talking about food or money, tracking is there to increase transparency and raise our awareness.
+Whether we're talking food or money, tracking is there to increase transparency and raise awareness.

 I had no idea I ate that much junk food, and I had no idea I spent that much on eating out.